Week #39: Get your clean eating under control with freezer cooking

 The slowest, but also the safest method for thawing, is in your fridge.
 Smaller quantities defrost within a few hours; bigger quantities will thaw overnight or need even longer.

 I was lucky enough to get a sneak peek of her pre-released book and I can tell you that she again is over-delivering with this book.
 The photos are gorgeous and I would right jump into many of her meals.
 My favorite dinner recipe is a delicious “lime and mango salmon”.
-As a dessert, I could not resist her mouth-watering chocolate peanut butter fudge (for seldom indulgences).
+As dessert I could not resist to her mouth-watering chocolate peanut butter fudge (for seldom indulgences).

 To finish up…